Regularized Wasserstein Means for Aligning Distributional Data: Wasserstein Means via Variational OT

 \section{Wasserstein Means via Variational OT}

 A special case of the Wasserstein barycenters problem is when $N = 1$.
 In that case, we are computing a barycenter of a single probability measure.
 We call it the \textit{Wasserstein mean} (WM).
-Beyond a special case, the barycenters and the means have the following connection. \begin{proposition} Given a compact metric space $M$, a transportation cost $c(\cdot,\cdot)\colon M \times M \rightarrow \mathbb{R}^{+}$, and a collection of Borel probability measures $\mu_i \in \mathcal{P}(M)$, with weights $\lambda_i,\ i = 1,...,N$, the Wasserstein mean $\nu_m$ of their average measure induces a lower bound of the average Wasserstein distance from the barycenter $\nu_b$ to them, provided that $|\Omega_{\nu_b}| \leq |\Omega_{\nu_m}| \leq k$ for some finite $k$. \end{proposition}
+Beyond a special case, the barycenters and the means have the following connection. \begin{proposition} Given a compact metric space $M$, a transportation cost $c(\cdot,\cdot)\colon M \times M \rightarrow \mathbb{R}^{+}$, and a collection of Borel probability measures $\mu_i \in \mathcal{P}(M)$, with weights $\lambda_i,\ i = 1,...,N$, the Wasserstein mean $\nu_m$ of their average measure induces a lower bound of the average Wasserstein distance from the barycenter $\nu_b$ to them, provided that $|\Omega_{\nu_b}| \leq |\Omega_{\nu_m}| \leq k$ for some finite $k$. \end{proposition} \begin{proof} Since $W_2^2(\nu_b,\cdot)$ is convex for its metric property, according to Jensen's inequality, we have